dekum/JPProject/README.md

 | Total LCDs | The count of Movie players with LCD Monitor Type.  |
 | Total LEDs| The count of Movie players with LED Monitor Type.  |

- Duplicates are calculated by creating a Set, with the elements of the productList.
+<br>Duplicates are calculated by creating a Set, with the elements of the productList.
 Set will automatically remove any duplicates using's Product class's equals method and hascode method.
 If two products have the same class and same name, they are considered to be the same product.

 `sample.Product` equals method
 ```